brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 - Utkarsh Verma, "Using responsive images effortlessly with Hugo" (<span class="nobrk">2022-03-06</span>).[^deadlink]
 - Joost van der Schee, "[Image compression for the lazy](https://hugocodex.org/blog/image-compression-for-the-lazy/)" (<span class="nobrk">2022-06-19</span>).

-**Update from the future**: I later went back to using Cloudinary to handle some of the site's images.
-{.box}

 [^deadlink]: Article no longer online as of <span class="nobrk">2023-10-29</span>.